 Exclusive Access to Events for Amex Platinum and Centurion Cardholders

-These benefits differ from the experiences available from SPG or Marriott Moments, which allow you to bid for experiences auction-style, using your points.
+These benefits differ from the experiences available from Marriott Moments, which allow you to bid for experiences auction-style, using your points.
 As long as you’ve purchased a paid ticket to the event and you arrive early enough to get in (suites have limited capacity, and it’s first-come-first-served), just show your Platinum or Centurion card and get access for you and a companion.
 It’s a suite benefit!

 Platinum cardmembers can also access curated and exclusive events through Amex's By Invitation Only® program.
 Fashion, art, dining, sports, and music or theatre productions, you can access the list of available gigs by visiting AmericanExpress.com/byinvitationonly to discover possible events, and calling 1-800-321-7787 when you are ready to purchase tickets with your Platinum card or Membership Rewards points.